johnthethird/makona-editor/README.md

 At this point, you should now have a `dist/` directory populated with all the necessary files, and an index.html to kick things off.

+## Dependencies
+This requires a lot of JS libs to work, the plan is to slim things down once its all working.
+Or at least package everything better.

 ## Inspiration
 [Sir Trevor](http://github.com/madebymany/sir-trevor-js) is another take on a block-style editor.